garyfleming/product-engineering/product-engineering.md

     * Experienced PO moved in from another area (Cloud?) because dev tooling need to start focussing more tools on Cloud
     * Well connected and knowledgeable
     * Abrasive at times, but usually right
-  * No direct power dynamic but their mutual boss clearly favoured engineering - and Matt had significant seniority
+  * No direct power dynamic but their mutual boss clearly favoured engineering - and Ken had significant seniority
   * Ken said what he was going to do, and took no feedback.
-Matt's only role was then to produce reports and OKRs to accomodate and justify decisions made - not really doing any product management.
+Matt's only role was then to produce reports and OKRs to accomodate and justify decisions made, marketing - not really doing any product management.

 ---